kite1988/velda/README.md

   The file formats are similar to the training set.

-  **We additioanlly release the processed Wikipedia Picture of Day (POTD) dataset.** Please see [dataset/POTD] (https://github.com/kite1988/velda/tree/master/dataset/POTD) for details.
+  ** Please see [dataset/POTD] (https://github.com/kite1988/velda/tree/master/dataset/POTD) for an example dataset.

 ## Output